+Section 6 OUR PRIORITIES FOR THE NEXT 5 YEARS

+Introduction.

+The Early Years, Children and Young People's Plan explains why each of our five priorities are important, how we work differently and what will happen as a result.
+The Children and Young People's Leadership Group will work collaboratively to create robust action plans for each priority.

+Our priorities for the next 5 years

+PRIORITY OUTCOME 1:
-Supporting our youngest children to be healthy and ready to learn.

-Parents and carers told us that the early years of their children and young people are important to them.
+Supporting our youngest children to be healthy and ready to learn What We Have Heard Parents and carers told us that the early years of their children and young people are important to them.
 Parents and carers want equitable access to support from conception through their children's early years, with linked up services that work together and are easy to access.
 They want to be able to access help and build relationships with other families in their communities, creating support networks that can support them to raise their children.
 Parents and carers want their children to reach developmental milestones and build the skills they need for a lifetime of learning.
 They need early advice, and access to support if their child has speech, language and communication, disabilities, or other needs.
 "We all know that supporting children in their early years sets them off on the right path, it will only have benefits in the longer term."

-Swansea University Bay Health Visitor

-More early years workforce engaged in training and CPD opportunities.

-Improved attendance rates in nursery education.

-More families taking up Welsh Government funded childcare.

-More children accessing Welsh medium education.

-Less overweight / obese children aged 4-5 years.

-We will learn from our early integration pilots and work together to create an equitable support system that meets the needs of our children from pre-birth to 7 years of age.
+Swansea University Bay Health Visitor What We Will Do We will learn from our early integration pilots and work together to create an equitable support system that meets the needs of our children from pre-birth to 7 years of age.
 We will work with families and communities to encourage engagement in childcare and early education to help more children prepare for a lifetime of learning.
 We will ensure families are aware of the help that can make childcare more affordable and how to access it.
+What We Will Do